asmaaHamdym/to-do/README.md

 - GitHub:
 Source code is hosted on GitHub and delpoyed using Git Pages.
 - Git:
-Used to commit and push code during the development opf the Website
+Used to commit and push code during the development of the Website